-A few weeks ago I renewed my visa in Bali.
-This post is coming out later because I caught Typhus and delayed writing it.
+I recently renewed my visa in Bali.
 The visa situation in Indonesia sucks.
 I’d heard stuff about it long before I had ever considered coming to Bali - Aiden talked about it in Chiang Mai and mentioned how complicated and annoying it was.
 I’m here to tell you that he wasn’t wrong.

 In Indonesia, you can get a free 30 day Visa on Arrival when you land at the airport.
 Sounds great right?
 Well, sure, but you can’t extend it if you want to stay for more than 30 days.
 Instead, you can pay $35 at the airport to buy a 30 day Visa on Arrival that can be extended for an additional 30 days.
 This really isn’t made clear to you, and I suspect that some people who would have wanted to extend weren’t able to because they got the free Visa on Arrival.
 I’m fortunate that I came with my friend who knew more than I did.